davidmoten/rxjava2-jdbc/README.md

 ### Automapped interface with default methods

-Calling a default method on an automapped interface is supported provided the interface is public and you use the default SecurityManager.
+* Java 8 - Calling a default method on an automapped interface is supported provided the interface is public and you use the default SecurityManager.
+* Java 9 - not supported yet (TODO)

 Automap with annotated query
 -----------------------------